LaTeX

 --shell-escape

-completely, allowing any unrestricted shell commands
+completely, allowing any unrestricted shell commands--shell-restricted

 completely